abondar24/BigDataDemo/HadoopDemo/MapReduceDemo/README.md

 11. Sort Temperature Hash Partitioner (sthp) - Sort a SequenceFile with IntWritable keys using the default HashPartitioner.
 12. Sort Temperature Total Order Partitioner (stto) - Sort a SequenceFile with IntWritable keys using the TotalOrderPartitioner to globally sort the data
 13. Map Reduce Secondary Sort (mrss) - Map Reduce with sorting temperatures in the key sorting temperatures in the key.
+14. Map Reduce Station Dist Cache File (mrsd) - Map Reduce with station, showing station names from a lookup table passed as a distributed cache file.

 ## Build and Run
 ```